6502ts/6502.ts/doc/stellerator.md

 cartridge types and bankswitching schemes are supported, including ARM-based DPC+ cartridges.

-Among other things, it supports hardware accelerated graphics with POV / phosphor simulation and jitter-free audio emulation.
+Among other things, it supports hardware accelerated graphics with phosphor simulation, scanlines and TV effects. and jitter-free audio emulation.
 Cartridges are stored locally in the browser, no data is transferred over the web.

+The emulator UI is responsive and works well on mobile devices, too.
+The emulator uses a service worker and is able to load from the cache even if no internet access is available.
+On mobile devices, you can add the page to the homescreen to make it behave like a mobile application.

 The source is available under the MIT license on [github](https://github.com/6502ts/6502.ts).
 Feel free to fork, explore and contribute.